Shipping Specimens:

 Staying in Touch

-You will be notified by phone, e-mail or mail when we receive the birds.
+You will be notified by phone, e-mail or mail when your shipment arrives.
 The physical condition of the birds and best possible poses for each will be discussed, and an estimated time of completion will be given.